-Article 5.1 - the thesis, the thesis committee and admission to the thesis defence
+Article 5.1 - The thesis, the thesis committee and admission to the thesis defence

-- The thesis project is an individual project.
-1. - The thesis project is assessed by a thesis committee.
-2. - 3.
+- 1. The thesis project is an individual project. - 2.
+The thesis project is assessed by a thesis committee. - 3.
 This thesis committee shall consist of at least two members: a coach and a co-reader.
 The composition of the thesis committee should furthermore meet the following criteria: - a.
-The members of the thesis committee must be appointed as an examiner by the Examination Board; - The coach must be a member of the academic RSM personnel: this includes tenured and tenure track staff as well as b.
-PhD candidates and untenured lecturers as long as they are appointed as an examiner.
+The members of the thesis committee must be appointed as an examiner by the Examination Board; - b.
+The coach must be a member of the academic RSM personnel: this includes tenured and tenure track staff as well as PhD candidates and untenured lecturers as long as they are appointed as an examiner.
 Furthermore, an exception can be made for former faculty members or PhD candidates who were associated with the RSM: they may continue to act as coach after the termination of the employment contract for a maximum of one year.
 Hence, all other examiners (from other EUR schools or other universities) may act as co-reader only; - c.
-The co-reader is preferably a member of the academic RSM personnel of another department than the one with which the coach is associated; - At least one of the two members must be a tenured or tenure track faculty member.
-Hence, pairs consisting exclusively Ь of PhD-candidates and/or untenured lecturers are not allowed. - e.
-Coach and co-reader are allowed to be members of the same department, under the additional requirement that (co-)promotors are not allowed to sit on a thesis committee with their PhD students, and job appraisers are not allowed to form a committee with job appraisees without a PhD degree.
-The Thesis Coordinator of the MSc programme shall submit a list of the internal thesis committees to the Examination Board for endorsement via ec@rsm.nl; - f.
+The co-reader is preferably a member of the academic RSM personnel of another department than the one with which the coach is associated; - d.
+At least one of the two members must be a tenured or tenure track faculty member.
+Hence, pairs consisting exclusively of PhD-candidates and/or untenured lecturers are not allowed. - e.
+The composition of the thesis committee must ensure that the thesis will be assessed independently, objectively and without bias.
+As a consequence, some combinations of coach and co-readers are deemed unsuitable such as PhD candidate and (co)promotor, job appraisers with job appraisees without a PhD degree. - f.
+Coach and co-reader are allowed to be members of the same department offering the MSc Programme, under the additional requirement that (co-)promotors are not allowed to sit on a thesis committee with their PhD students, and job appraisers are not allowed to form a committee with job appraisees without a PhD degree.
+The Thesis Coordinator of the MSc programme shall submit a list of the internal thesis committees to the Examination Board for endorsement via ec@rsm.nl; - g.
 At the request of a student an internal or external expert may be temporarily appointed as a co-reader of a thesis committee.
 This person must meet the following requirements: a completed PhD, or a university master's degree with demonstrable extensive experience in performing scientific research.
-This examiner may act as co-reader only; - The coach shall have principal responsibility for the coaching and activities relating to the thesis.
-The co-reader shall g. offer advice at critical times during the thesis trajectory (for example evaluating the final thesis proposal, the research design, approval of the thesis); - h.
+This examiner may act as co-reader only; - h.
+The coach shall have principal responsibility for the coaching and activities relating to the thesis.
+The co-reader shall offer advice at critical times during the thesis trajectory (for example evaluating the final thesis proposal, the research design, approval of the thesis); - i.
 The coach and co-reader jointly give an endorsement to a student for applying for admission to the thesis defence on the basis of the thesis report at hand. - 4.
 The assessment of the thesis project is based on the thesis report and the oral thesis defence in front of the thesis committee.